mohmuddev/gayaan/docs/tutorial-extras/notification.md

 3. **Reminders:** Provide in-app reminders for actions like completing the profile, sending messages, or attending events.

+4. **App Updates:** Notify users about important app updates, new features, or bug fixes.
+   This is a form of popup screen the incldue update contents and has to button cancel and update

-4. **Engagement Prompts:** Prompt users to engage with the app by suggesting actions like checking new matches or updating their profile.
+5. **Engagement Prompts:** Prompt users to engage with the app by suggesting actions like checking new matches or updating their profile.